alphagov/tdt-documentation/source/publish/push_repo.md

 1. [Create a remote empty repo](https://help.github.com/articles/create-a-repo/) in your organisation on GitHub.

+    We recommend the following settings:

+    - no readme file
+    - no `.gitignore`
+    - MIT license
+    - yes to dependabot

 1. [Create a new local documentation repo](/create_new_project.html#create-a-new-project) if required.

 ### Commit all changes in the local repo

+This initial commit happens on the master branch.
+You should use non-master branches for subsequent changes.

 1. Go to the local repo directory in the command line.